-Sliceable White Bread
+Easy Sliceable White Bread (Sandwich Bread)

 These Sliceable White Bread loaves make a slightly sweet, soft white bread that is easy to slice and perfect for toast or making sandwiches.

 The effort of baking bread is never futile.
 The time spent kneading balls of dough on the dusted countertop, waiting for the dough to rise.
-At times, having to wait longer due to a cold kitchen.
-The end result is a warm slice of fresh bread from the oven.
-Those few moments of pride and pleasure having done something completely by hand.
+At times, having to wait longer due to the cold kitchen.
+The result is a warm slice of fresh bread from the oven.
+Those few moments of pride and pleasure it is having done something completely by hand.
 It is one of those endeavors worth repeating and for many of us homemakers, a task to find joy in while doing.

-I love recipes like these that result in a bread that is healthier then store bought, and yet work well for many uses.
+I love recipes like these that result in a bread that is healthier then store-bought, and yet works well for many uses.
 Bread is something most of us can appreciate and there is nothing quite like baking it or tasting it fresh.
 These Sliceable White Bread Loaves are the perfect bread to bake when wanting versatility in a loaf of home-baked fresh bread.
-This recipe will make two loaves.
-So you can either freeze one for later or have them to eat for the week’s bread.
-It makes perfect sandwich bread, is great for morning toast, and is delicious accompanying a bowl of soup.

-- The loaves are easily sliced for toast or sandwiches
+- Easily sliced for toast or sandwiches

 Ingredients